 - Data access.
 It’s essential to know who accessed sensitive resources and when in order to identify a threat in case of data leaks and make sure no one is overstepping their powers.

 - Keystrokes.
-Using a keystroke recorder allows you to check that employees use work computers for business purposes only and make sure they don’t share confidential information in messengers.
+Using a keystroke monitoring solution allows you to check that employees use work computers for business purposes only and make sure they don’t share confidential information in messengers.

 - Idle time.
 Monitoring time when an employee is away from a computer gives employers more insights on their actual performance and efficiency.